Project Domains and Categories of Computer Science Projects

 Benefits:

-- Optimizes cloud usage costs
+- Cost-optimization for paying for cloud usage

-- Maintains smooth performance during traffic spikes
+- Operational performance enhancement during high traffic events.

 15. Blockchain-Based Certificate Verification System (NEW)